Wielstra-Lab/PAVspotter/README.md

 Running Script1 (batch/SLURM)

 - Step 1: Have your BAM files ready
-- Step 2: Fill in (or remove) the #SBATCH lines + customize Script1 manually for running locally
+- Step 2: Fill in (or remove) the #SBATCH lines + customize Script1 manually for running remotely
 - Step 3: Run Script1 to generate input files/format required for PAV-spotter (Script2)

 Running Script2 (batch/SLURM)

-- Step 4: Fill in (or remove) the #SBATCH lines + manually adjust Script2a
+- Step 4: Fill in (or remove) the #SBATCH lines + manually adjust Script2a for running remotely
 - (Extra step: Customize Script2b manually if necessary, but this is less likely to be necessary)
-- Step 5: Run Script2a, which will call automatically Script2b, to generate output files/format required for Script3
+- Step 5: Run Script2a, which will automatically kickstart Script2b, to generate output files/format required for Script3

-Running Script3 (batch)
+Running Script3 (bash)

 - Step 6: Manually adjust Script3 for running locally
 - Step 7: Check if everything worked properly